NuGet/Entropy/docs/request-graph.md

 ## Why is this interesting?

 Well, you're the one that read this far, you tell me!
 Just kidding.
-This is interesting because it's a general purpose approach to create an HTTP request plan from an output log that roughly respects the concurrency constraints of the tool that produced the log 🤓.
+This is interesting because it's a general-purpose approach to create an HTTP request plan from an output log that roughly respects the concurrency constraints of the tool that produced the log 🤓.

 Not all HTTP requests take the same time (there are fast and slow endpoints, typically) so if there is an HTTP request this is blocking the rest of work from happening and it's a very slow request, the entire operation is slowed down.
 Consider a package dependency graph that is just a path: `A -> B -> C -> D` (i.e. no parallelism is possible) and downloading the NuGet package of `B` is very slow.
-Well, that's going to affect the entire restore time more dramatically than if all packages are downloaded in parallel from the beginning.
+Well, that is going to affect the entire restore time more dramatically than if all packages are downloaded in parallel from the beginning.

-Simply parallelizing all requests found in the log and measuring the time all of those requests take to complete could hide bottlenecks and give a falsely positive impression of how server performance is impacting users.
+Simply parallelizing all requests found in the log and measuring the time all those requests take to complete could hide bottlenecks and give a falsely positive impression of how server performance is impacting users.

 ## How many request logs should be merged?

-From my experimentation, 10 logs looks like enough and 20 is more than sufficient.
+From my experimentation, 10 logs look like enough and 20 is more than sufficient.
 The following script incrementally tests merging more and more request logs and then tests the time it takes to replay the request graph.

 ```powershell